-Comment from Connie: Special thanks to Suzanne for this blog post.
-These machines are a welcome development in our junk-food oriented society!
-These vending machines seem to contain something for everyone.
-Please note, however, that while these snacks are far healthier than what you find in traditional vending machines, not all of these foods are healthy by everyone's standards.
-So just follow your doctor's guidelines and eat what works for you.
-By the way, I'm thrilled with the feature that you can save yourself time and money by being able to check out the ingredients first via LCD screen.
+Note from Connie: What a welcome development!
+These machines do seem to contain something for everyone.
+Please note, however, that while these snacks are far healthier than what you find in traditional vending machines, not all of these foods are healthy by everyone’s standards.
+So just follow your doctor’s guidelines and eat what works for you.
+By the way, I’m thrilled with the feature that you can save yourself time and money by being able to check out the ingredients first via LCD screen.
 What a unique, cutting-edge feature!

 This song makes me smile.
 I can’t begin to remember how many times radio hosts have played this song before they interviewed me about my book Sugar Shock!

 Please enjoy this.
 And of course, I’m not posting this to make you think about sweets (as in the sugary kind) but to think about having (non-sugary) sweetness in your life — something I invite you to find, get and create.

 Dana 52 And, readers, please join me in congratulating Dana for making it 90 days without candies, cookies, etc. Way to go, Dana!